 The 3Q brain represents the incarnation of the soul.

-Incarnation of the Soul
+Realisation of the Soul

 Human evolution proceeds at multiple levels, from modifying the shape of the body, to evolving the brain to a more advanced level of functioning.
 SQ represents the next level of functioning beyond IQ and EQ.
 Thus human evolution is proceeding in the direction of developing the high performance 3Q brain.
 The emergence of spiritual intelligence into mainstream consciousness therefore signals the beginning of a new stage in human evolution governed by a higher dimension of intelligence.